 -Intraindividual variability is very low (critical value of <2%)

 -A single test could be used for both diagnosing and monitoring diabetes

 When using HbA1c to diagnose diabetes, an elevated HbA1c should be confirmed with a repeat measurement, except in those individuals who are symptomatic and also have an increased plasma glucose >200 mg/dL.
-Patients who have an HbA1c > or =6.0 but < or =6.5% are considered at risk for developing diabetes in the future.
-(The terms pre-diabetes, impaired fasting glucose, and impaired glucose tolerance will eventually be phased out by the ADA to eliminate confusion.)
+Patients who have an HbA1c between 5.7 and 6.4 are considered at an increased risk for developing diabetes in the future.
+(The terms prediabetes, impaired fasting glucose, and impaired glucose tolerance will eventually be phased out by the ADA to eliminate confusion.)

 The ADA recommends measurement of HbA1c (typically 3-4 times per year for type 1 and poorly controlled type 2 diabetic patients, and 2 times per year for well-controlled type 2 diabetic patients) to determine whether a patient's metabolic control has remained continuously within the target range.

 Evaluating the long-term control of blood glucose concentrations in diabetic patients

 Identifying patients at increased risk for diabetes (prediabetes)

 Therapeutic goals for glycemic control (ADA)

 - Goal of therapy: <7.0% HbA1c